 Chevron barracuda.
-School of chevron barracuda, Sphyraena sp.
-These fish congregate in schools numbering many thousands, seeking safety in numbers from predators such as tuna.
+Divers with a school of chevron barracuda, Sphyraena sp., silhouetted against the sun.
+These fish congregate in schools numbering many thousands, seeking safety in numbers from predators.
 The resulting wall of fast-moving silver and black stripes makes it difficult for a predator to focus on a single fish.
 Chevron barracuda are fast and voracious predators reaching lengths of over a metre.
-They have a large gape and sharp, grasping teeth.
-They inhabit tropical and subtropical coastal waters, and migrate in pursuit of schooling fish.
+They inhabit tropical and subtropical coastal waters, migrating in pursuit of schooling fish.
+A school of smaller jackfish, Caranx sexfasciatus, is seen at lower right.
 Photographed off Palau Sipadan, Malaysia.

 Model release not required.
 Property release not required.